deresetec/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display last 10 lines of file
+display the first lines of the file